meltydreams/TCG-Probability-Calculator/README.md

 # TCG Probability Calculator
-Personal project for computing hypergeometric probabilities of drawing combinations of cards in TCGs
+Personal project for computing hypergeometric probabilities of drawing combinations of cards in trading card games (TCGs)

 Further goals: Implement a GUI (learn how to use GUIs first)